silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Escaping in a regex is done by adding a backslash immediately before the character that needs escaping.
 You can see examples of this in the punctuation exemplar in the example above: the very first character, a hyphen (`\-`), is escaped in this way.
 Similarly, the backslash listed as a punctuation mark in this list is also escaped by adding a second backslash (`\\`).

 Finally, a handful of characters require the whole character to be replaced with an HTML character reference, such as the ampersand, which is indicated as `\&amp;`.
 Notice that the escaping backslash is still present.
 The other two commonly-used character references are `&lt` and `&gt`, aka 'less than' (<) and 'greater than' (>).
-These do need to be written as their character references in an LDML file, but they do not need to be escaped.
+These do need to be written as their character references in an LDML file, but they do not need to be preceded by an escaping backslash like the ampersand.

 A third situation that uses escaping is Unicode codepoints.
 If, for whatever reason, it is preferable to reference a character by its Unicode codepoint instead of by typing the actual character, it is written as `\uXXXX`, where 'X' indicates one of the characters in the 4-digit hex code.
 If the hex code is less than 4 digits long, zeros (0) should be used at the beginning to fill the remaining spaces.
 If the hex code is longer than 4 digits, it should instead be written as `\UXXXXXXXX`, with 8 total digits, once again with zeros filling in any empty spaces.
 While the initial 'u' after the backslash is case-sensitive, the characters of the hex code itself are not; `\u00E1` and `\u00e1` are the same.